dataswift/open-source-developer-portal/app/home/why/what_is_hat.md

 weight: 1
 ---

-The HAT was developed through more than £3m RCUK Digital Economy-funded research projects involving six universities: Cambridge, Edinburgh, Nottingham, Surrey, Warwick, and UWE with the view of giving economic power and control back to individuals through Private ‘Microserver’ Data Accounts (PMDAs).
+The HAT was developed through more than £3m RCUK Digital Economy-funded research projects involving six universities: Cambridge, Edinburgh, Nottingham, Surrey, Warwick, and UWE with the view of giving economic power and control back to individuals through HAT Microservers.
 These grant users the ability to analyse, use and combine their data.
 This data can be shared in a privacy-preserving manner, even without identifiers, for services that empower individuals to make better and more informed decisions in their lives, and allow companies to offer more personalised and customised services.

 ### How HATs are different